Praying for Souls to Be Saved - Is That Biblical?

 Romans 10:1-2 Brothers, my heart’s desire and PRAYER to God for the Israelites is that they may BE SAVED.
 For I can testify about them that they are zealous for God, but their zeal is not based on knowledge.

-•• Jesus had prayed a broad prayer for those unnamed future persons who would one day believe in Him through the Gospel message preached by His followers.
+- •• As we've seen, Jesus had prayed a broad prayer for those unnamed future persons who would one day believe in Him through the Gospel message preached by His followers.

-• This is an illustration of a widely-targeted prayer for the salvation of many people.
-When I pastored a church in southern Oregon’s Rogue Valley, I was part of a weekly pastors’ prayer group that prayed every Thursday for 15 years for souls to be saved throughout our geographical region.
+- • This is an illustration of a widely-targeted prayer for the salvation of many people.
+When I pastored a church in southern Oregon’s Rogue Valley, I was part of a weekly pastors’ intercessory prayer group that met every Thursday for 15 years to pray for souls to be saved throughout our geographical region.

-• Paul’s prayer encourages me to pray, by name, for specific people whose salvation I long to see.
+- • Paul’s prayer encourages me to pray, by name, for specific people whose salvation I long to see.
 If you have unsaved relatives and friends — and most likely you do — target them by name in your prayers to God for their salvation.
 And, of course, be ready yourself to be a witness, a bearer of the salvation message to them.
 [Note: I have compiled an extensive list of salvation scriptures to help you share the Gospel.]

 1 John 5:14-15 This is the confidence we have in approaching God: that if we ask anything according to his will, he hears us.
 And if we know that he hears us — whatever we ask — we know that we have what we asked of him.